Summit County Real Estate Statistics – Median Sales Prices, Inventory Levels Number of Homes Sold

 As Denver and its surrounding communities continue to grow, many of these people are spending extended weekends and longer vacations in the high country.
 This time of year, especially, we see visitors from across the United States along with international travelers.

 Sales Volume.
 In terms of sold volume, many of our towns around Summit County have been fairly flat, 2016 versus 2015.
 Breckenridge’s sold volume was just 1.3% higher than 2015.
 But Dillon, Silverthorne, Summit Cove, and Wildernest has seen 10.4% gains.
 Again, there is some nice new construction happening here, especially in the Silverthorne area.
 In Frisco and Copper Mountain, the sales volume decreased by 5.5% while the average price increased 9.1%.

-Getting a mortgage while rates are low means you can get more house for your money.
+No one knows for sure where interest rates will be in six months.
+But getting a mortgage while rates are low means you can get more house for your money.